xuanxu/publishing-artifacts-action/README.md

 -m ARTICLE_INFO_FILE    path to the article's metadata info file

 -o OUTPUT_FORMATS       output formats (html/pdf/jats/crossref/preprint/cff).
 Defaults to pdf & jats

+-p                      Use this flag to create a production PDF without watermark and linenumbers

+-r                      Meant for retraction notices that don't need to show Software/Editor/Reviewes/Submission-date information
 ```